getporter/porter/docs/content/install.md

 # Plugins

-We are working on building out [plugins](/plugins) to extend Porter and the stable plugins are installed by default.
+We have a couple [plugins](/plugins) which extend Porter and integrate with other cloud providers and software.

 You can update an existing plugin, or install a new plugin using the `porter plugin install` command: